I service and repair all makes of cars and vans at my Plymouth garage.

 Deep cleans are usually successful in regenerating the DPF filter.
 If the process fails, the DPF can be sent away for specialist regeneration, which is a more expensive process.

-We can also replace the DPF filter with a new filter.
+I can also replace the DPF filter with a new filter.

 Allans Vehicle Services,